Using JetBrain's ReSharper 9 to implement (and learn) Design Patterns

 Want the Smart Templates now?

-Sign up below for my ASP.NET MVC newsletter and receive these Smart Templates in your email.
+Sign up for my weekly ASP.NET newsletter and receive these Smart Templates in your email.